stephaneVercouillieBMID/slate/source/workingVersion.html.md

  - Partner Code, used as **client_id**
  - Service Code for each Service (see [Service Code concept](glossary.md#glossaryServiceCode))

  ## 2.3.
-Set a redirect URI and Certificates
+Setting a redirect URI and Certificates
  Service Providers provides,

  - the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.